CIIE.CO: Projects

 The organisation published Stay Hungry Stay Foolish, a non-fiction bestseller by author Rashmi Bansal, an alumnus of IIM-A. The book featured stories of 25 MBA IIM Ahmedabad graduates who left their jobs to pursue entrepreneurship.
 It has reached over a million readers.

 In 2015, it conducted the 'Innovate for Digital India challenge' with Intel, the Department of Science and Technology and MyGov.in.

 In May 2022, CIIE.CO came up with another book, Startup Compass: How Iconic Entrepreneurs Got It Right, published by HarperCollins, written by IIM-A alumni Ujwal Kalra and Shobhit Shubhankar.
 The book is based on the 'How to Start a Startup' series at IIM Ahmedabad and has comprehensive interviews by 15 Indian entrepreneurs, including Sanjeev Bikhchandani (Naukri.com), Deep Kalra (MakeMyTrip), Sachin Bansal (Flipkart), Falguni Nayar (Nykaa), Kunal Shah (CRED), Sahil Barua (Delhivery), Raghunandan G. (TaxiForSure).
-It has a forward by Infosys founder N. R. Narayana Murthy.
+It has a foreword by Infosys founder N. R. Narayana Murthy.